 After our time at Shaba National Reserve, and Mt.
 Kenya Safari, we made the drive back to Nairobi and dropped off our rental vehicle.
-We had a couple of days before our flight home, and wanted to see what sights Kenya’s capital had to offer.
+We had a couple of days before our flight home and wanted to see what sights Kenya’s capital had to offer.
 I had read about the various Maasai markets held around Nairobi, and Richard had researched some places we could go to see animals!
-Together, we had a jam packed two days touring around Nairobi.
+Together, we had a jam-packed two-day tour around Nairobi.

 Our home base in the city was the Fairmont Norfolk Hotel.
 Not as fancy or luxurious as the Fairmont in Mt.
 Kenya, but it was in a good location, right beside one of the markets that we were planning to visit.
 As we had dropped off our vehicle when we arrived in Nairobi, we hired a driver for the time that we were in Nairobi.
 It was a great call, as he knew all the best ways around town, as well as some places to eat along the way.